SalomePlatform/yacs/doc/principes.rst

 Output ports used at the node output must be compatible with each other (i.e. they must be derived from a common generic type that can be used by another input node).

+The OptimizerLoop node
+'''''''''''''''''''''''''
+This node can be used to build an optimization process.
+It has one and only one internal node as all the loop nodes.
+It is the internal node that is "optimized".
+The optimization algorithm must be defined by the user.
+The main idea behind is : the OptimizerLoop iterates until the user optimization algorithm says the process is ended (convergence or error).
+At each iteration, the OptimizerLoop gives the data provided by the internal node to the algorithm.
+The algorithm returns a new sample that is given by the OptimizerLoop to the internal node and so on until the end.
+In most optimization processes, the sample is the variable (x) and the data that is returned by the internal node is the function to optimize (f(x)).
+Sometimes, the gradient is also returned.

+The definition of the optimization algorithm is done by way of plugin.
+The plugin can be a C++ plugin implemented in a dynamic library (.so file) or a Python plugin implemented in a Python module (.py).
+It is possible to implement two kinds of algorithm : synchronous or asynchronous.
+The implementation of an optimization algorithm as a plugin is described in :ref:`optimizationplugin`.

+The plugin is defined by 2 parameters :

+- **lib** the file name of the dynamic library or of the Python module.
+The name of the dynamic library must be given without extension (.so) but the name of the Python must be given with extension (.py).
+- **entry**, the name of an entry point in the dynamic library or in the Python module that will return the algorithm plugin factory (see :ref:`optimizationplugin` for more informations)

+The node has four ports:

+- **FileNameInitAlg**, an input port that takes the name of an initialization file
+- **SmplPrt**, an output port that gives the samples in the optimization process
+- **retPortForOutPool**, an input port that collects the results given by the internal node
+- **nbBranches**, an input port that can be used to parallelize the optimization process as in the ForEach node (number of branches).
+Most of a time, the optimization process is sequential so the number of branches will be 1, but in some cases it is possible to parallelize the process so the number  of branches will be greater than 1.

 .. _containers:

 Containers